The standard inheritance tax rate is 40%. This tax rate is only charged on the part of your estate that’s above the inheritance tax threshold.

 The current inheritance tax thresholds are:

 Certain gifts you give people while you’re alive can be subject to inheritance tax after you die.
-The person who received the gift will be responsible for paying any inheritance tax due.
 The amount of inheritance tax due on a ‘gift’ you give before you die depends on when you gave it.
 Once seven years has passed since the gift was made, the value of your estate is reduced by the value of the gift.

 There are also: